Driving technological change at one of Canada’s oldest banks

 Michael Nagel was bit by the aviation bug at an early age.
-Growing up in Montreal, he had an uncle who worked as an airline engineer, which inspired him to get his license to fly helicopters.
-For over a decade, he flew all over Canada before transitioning to a managerial position at Canadian Airlines and Air Canada.
-But he wanted to climb higher, so he enrolled at Athabasca University, poring over books in hotel rooms at night as he traveled for work.
-Today, Nagel is an aviation consultant for major oil and gas companies, with a focus on workforce logistics.
-He shares how his Athabasca University MBA got him where he needed to go.Learn more about Michael
+From flying helicopters to managerial positions within the airline industry, he wanted to climb even higher, so he enrolled at Athabasca University, poring over books in hotel rooms at night as he traveled for work.
+Today, Nagel is an aviation consultant for major oil and gas companies and shares how his Athabasca University MBA got him where he needed to go.Learn more about Michael

 Michael Nagel, MBA '01

 Bringing a holistic approach to the recruitment industry

 “Multinational organizations have many departments that all interface with each other internally.
 I wanted to be a more holistic provider and more engaged listener.”Learn more about Rae